dfisklements/jogwheel/README.md

 - usb-C
 - runs circuitpython (and others)
 - can emulate an HID device
-- has built in neopixel and
+- has built in neopixel and stemma qt connector

 AS-5600 magnetic encoder ~ $3
 - Cheap!